Principality of Serbia: Military

 The Armed Forces of the Principality of Serbia was the armed forces of the Principality of Serbia.
-Founded in 1830, it became a standing army to take part to the First and Second Serbo Turkish Wars of 1876-1878, the first conflict in the nation modern history, after which the country gained its full independence.
+Founded in 1830, it became a standing army to take part to the First and Second Serbo Turkish Wars of 1876-1878, the first conflict in the nation's modern history, after which the country gained its full independence.
 It was succeeded by the Royal Serbian Army.

 Demographics

 In the first decades of the principality, the population was about 85% Serb and 15% non-Serb.
 Of those, most were Vlachs, and there were some Muslim Albanians, which were the overwhelming majority of the Muslims that lived in Smederevo, Kladovo and Ćuprija.
-The new state aimed to homogenize of its population.
-As a result, from 1830 to the wars of the 1870s in which Albanians were expelled from the environs of Nis, it has been estimated that up to 150,000 Albanians that lived in the territories of the Principality of Serbia had been expelled.
+The new state aimed to homogenize its population.
+As a result, from 1830 to the wars of the 1870s in which Albanians were expelled from the country, it has been estimated that up to 150,000 Albanians that lived in the territories of the Principality of Serbia had been expelled.
+In 1862 more than 10,000 Muslims were expelled to Ottoman Bulgaria and Ottoman Bosnia.
+During the Serbian–Ottoman Wars of 1876–1878, the Muslim population was expelled from the Sanjak of Niš.